 The Vatican

 If you can start fresh in the morning from your hotel, visit the Sistine Chapel, St. Peter’s Square, and St. Peter’s Basilica in the morning.
 Once you arrive at the Sistine Chapel, you’ll be walking everywhere, so wear comfortable shoes.
 And before starting the day, consider grabbing breakfast at a cafe.
 There are cafes on nearly every street in Rome, so chances of finding one nearby are good.
 Who am I to tell you to stay away from the cappuccinos or pastries?
-As a side note, don’t wear tank tops to the Vatican.
-Believe it or not, there is a dress code at churches, chapels, and some crypts.
-If you want to dress for hot weather, bring a shawl or something to cover your shoulders.
-And while you’re at the Sistine Chapel, don’t try to sneak a few pictures in.
-They’re not allowed.
-Besides, your selfie won’t be nearly as good as the picture books in the gift shops.

 Next on the agenda is the Castel Sant’Angelo.
-This is an often-overlooked destination, but it has a fascinating history as it evolved from a mausoleum to a prison, papal citadel, and a museum.
+This is an often-overlooked destination.
+It has a fascinating history as it evolved from a mausoleum to a prison, papal citadel, and a museum.
 The Piazza Navona is our next stop.
 The Piazza is a public square lined with cafes, restaurants, and places of entertainment.
 This might be the perfect place for a quick lunch.
 By the way, Romans, most Italians, actually, don’t drink coffee in the afternoon.
 You can order it, but be prepared for some raised eyebrows or frowns.
 Another social blunder would be to order water in a restaurant.
 Rome has plenty of public water drinking fountains where you can get a drink or fill a water bottle.
 Don’t worry, the water is safe.

 The Pantheon in Rome

 Now head over to the Pantheon then to one of the lesser known and visited squares – the Piazza Venezia.
-You can cut this a bit short if you’re running short on time and go right on to the Palatine Hill and Palatine Museum.
+You can cut this a bit short if you’re running short on time.
+Instead, go right on to the Palatine Hill and Palatine Museum.
 This is one of the famous hills upon which Rome was founded.
 The final stop on the tour is the Roman Colosseum.
 If you feel the need to squeeze in a couple of more attractions, add the Trevi Fountain to the tour right before the Pantheon.
 You also take a side trip to the Roman Forum before the Palantine Hill and Museum.

 It will be a completely full day so be prepared.
 A few more items from the don’t list: don’t take pictures with the fake gladiators outside the Colosseum – they’re likely to gouge you on the price.
 Don’t splash in the fountains – that’s only in the movies!
 And don’t say ‘Ciao’ to everyone.
 It’s better to say Buon Giorno or Buena Sera.